minhpn76/minhpn76/README.md

 #### 🧑🏻‍💻 &nbsp; About me

-- 💡 &nbsp; Explore new technologies and develop web software solutions
+- 💡 &nbsp;Explore new technologies and develop web software solutions
-- 🎓 &nbsp; Fullstack Developer at Tinhvan Outsourcing JSC.
-(TVO)
+- 🎓 &nbsp;Software Developer at Tinhvan Software Joint Stock Company, (TSO.,JSC)
-- 💼 &nbsp; Learning and working with web and mobile technologies
+- 💼 &nbsp;Learning and working with web and mobile technologies
+- ⚡ &nbsp;Dev motto <code>First do it, then do it right, then do it better.</code>

 #### 💻 &nbsp; Tech Stack